Brent Morgan Porges (Brent Porges) Suspended from Securities Industry – Goodman & Nekvasil P.A., May Recover Your Investment Losses

 Goodman & Nekvasil P.A., May Recover Your Investment Losses - Brent Morgan Porges (Brent Porges) Suspended from Securities Industry

-Brent Porges has worked for Meyers Associates, L.P., Newbridge Securities Corporation and Craig Scott Capital, LLC.
+Brent Porges has been licensed with Meyers Associates, L.P., Newbridge Securities Corporation and Craig Scott Capital, LLC.
 Brent Porges was suspended from the securities and investment banking industry indefinitely by the Financial Industry Regulatory Authority (FINRA) in May 2017.
 FINRA reports that Brent Porges failed to comply with an arbitration award or settlement agreement or to satisfactorily respond to a FINRA request to provide information concerning the status of compliance.

 Prior to this FINRA action, the SEC brought a disciplinary action against Brent Porges.
 Brent Porges was ordered to cease and desist, censured and fined $25,000.
 FINRA reports that Craig Scott Capital used email addresses other than those with the firm’s domain name to electronically receive more than 4,000 faxes from customers and other third parties.
 According to FINRA, these faxes routinely included sensitive customer records and information, such as customer names, addresses, social security numbers, bank and brokerage account numbers, copies of driver’s licenses and passports, and other customer financial information.
 According to FINRA, Brent Porges, as the firm’s principal, used his personal email address for matters relating to the business of the firm.
 Finally, according to FINRA, the firm did not maintain and preserver either these faxes or this email correspondence as required by Section 17(a) of the Exchange Act and Rule 17a-4 thereunder.